jizhang02/Note/docs/CT-PET-SPECT-MRI-US.md

 177Lu is a radioisotope with the chemical symbol Lu-177 and has a long half-life of about 6.73 days.
 Because of its low radioactive energy, it can be used to treat some cancers, such as neuroendocrine tumors, prostate cancer, and lymphoma.

+177Lu is commonly used in SPECT imaging because its gamma-ray energy range (113 keV and 208 keV) matches SPECT's energy-sensitive detectors.
+While PET can also detect these energies, the resolution of SPECT is better suited for this application.

 F18 stands for the radionuclide fluorine-18, a radioisotope used in medical imaging and molecular medicine research. f18 has a half-life of about 109 minutes and can be combined with a variety of biomolecules to form radiolabeled compounds, such as glucose (FDG) for PET scans to detect tumors and other diseases. f18 can also be be used for other radiolabeled compounds, such as fluorodeoxycholine (FCH) and fluorodeoxyglucose (FDM).

 ### SPECT